-The Master of Urban and Regional Planning (M.U.R.P.) program trains researchers and professionals in contemporary methods of planning and policy analysis.
-It is fully accredited by the National Planning Accreditation Board, and has 17 full-time faculty.
-The common mission linking the program's instruction and faculty research is to bring applied research to the cause of bettering neighborhoods, communities, and regions.
-Students gain familiarity with planning problems and practices through a series of courses on the growth and development of metropolitan areas, and the environmental, economic, and social challenges that modern communities face.
-This program views planners as mediators between the market-driven forces of metropolitan change and the environmental, economic, and social impacts of such change.
-Students are provided with a rigorous foundation in the tools used by public and private sector planners, as well as the intellectual wherewithal to use them effectively in addressing these concerns.
-Internships in local planning agencies and private planning and development firms are strongly encouraged as part of the program.
+The Master of Urban and Regional Planning (MURP) program trains researchers and professionals in contemporary methods of planning.
+It is fully accredited by the National Planning Accreditation Board, and has 17 full-time faculty members.
+The common mission of the Department is the transfer of knowledge to action for the betterment of neighborhoods, communities, and regions.
+In the masters program students gain familiarity with planning problems and practices through a series of courses on the environmental, economic, and social challenges that communities face not only in Southern California, but in the United States and in other national contexts as well.
+Students are provided with a rigorous intellectual foundation and critical analytical skills that prepare them to work as public, private and non-governmental sector planners.
+The Department supports a diverse set of opportunities for students to incorporate an international educational experience as part of their degree.
+Internships are strongly encouraged as part of the degree program.